Unboxed-Software/solana-course/content/deserialize-custom-data.md

 4. In the `StudentIntroList` component's `useEffect`, get the program's accounts and deserialize their data into a list of `StudentIntro` objects.
 5. Instead of mock data, you should now be seeing student introductions from the network!

-If you get really stumped, feel free to check out the solution code [here](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-deserialize-account-data).
+If you get really stumped, feel free to [check out the solution code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-deserialize-account-data).

 As always, get creative with these challenges and take them beyond the instructions if you want!